Germany's Loew shows he is a tournament tactician

 The only goal came after 13 minutes when Hummels bullied Raphael Varane out of the way to get to a Kroos free kick first and it was a fair reward for Germany's early dominance.

-Although France did find some space on the flanks there was precious little to aim at in the middle as the organization and concentration of the German defenders was absolute.
+Although France did find some space on the flanks there was precious little to aim at in the middle as the organisation and concentration of the German defenders was absolute.

 Lahm's switch also eliminated the threat posed by quick France winger Antoine Griezmann, given a start to allow Benzema to spearhead their attack.